 Those at increased risk include travellers who are unvaccinated or under-vaccinated visiting friends and relatives, those in direct contact with an infected person, long-stay travellers, and those visiting areas of poor sanitation.

-Polio in Cameroon
+Polio in The Gambia

-This country has reported cases of circulating vaccine-derived poliovirus type 2 (cVDPV2).
+This country is affected by circulating vaccine-derived poliovirus type 2 (cVDPV2).

 All travellers should take care with personal and food and water hygiene.

 Polio vaccination